elahe-dastan/shovel/README.md

 and for dataset2 we should use algorithms like DBSCAN.

 2. Implement k-means algorithm

 ![k-means on dataset1 with k = 2](images/dataset1k2.png)
 ![k-means on dataset1 with k = 3](images/dataset1k3.png)
 ![k-means on dataset1 with k = 4](images/dataset1k4.png)

+WOW!!! if you want to implement the k-means algorithm notice that using plus-plus algorithm for initializing centroids is as important as hell and DOES increase the performance.

 3. calculating clustering error
 This is the result of one run.